levoxtrip/PKB/docs/topics/be.md

 ## Perspective
 The problems and solutions we see in front of us depend on the lenses through which we view the world.

+Allow and consider opinions that are contrary to your world view.
+Don't take them personally.

 ## Positivity
 Create a mindset where you think everything is happening in your favour.

+Decide to be happier and more satisfied while you are hustling.
+Enjoy life and relax.

 If you can't do something, you can't do it YET.
 You are not bad at it.
 You just haven't done it enough times.
 ## Satisfaction